-All dinner money should be paid in advance on a Friday to the school office.
+All dinner money should be paid via School Money in advance.
 If you fall behind with payments a reminder is sent home.

-If you think your child may be eligible for free school meals you must complete the appropriate form that may be obtained from and returned to school office and returned to Skelmersdale Library.
+If you think your child may be eligible for free school meals you must complete the appropriate form that may be obtained from and returned to school office or can be completed on line.
 School gets extra money to support your child if he/she is entitled to free school meals (Pupil Premium).

 Facilities are also provided for KS2 pupils to eat their own packed lunches.
 These meals should be sent to school in a suitable labelled container.
 We encourage healthy packed lunches; for example: packed lunches should include a sandwich including a healthy filling, a portion of fruit and/or vegetable e.g. piece of fruit or fruit juice, dried fruit, cherry tomato, raw carrot, cucumber wedge, a low sugar drink, and a yoghurt, fromage frais etc. We do not allow sweets, chewing gum or fizzy drinks.